YodasMyDad/ZauberCMS/ReadMe.md

 _Core tech used is: .Net 8, Blazor, EF Core, Identity, Mediatr, Radzen Components_

 The video below shows the starter site being built.
 It covers building a site from nothing, to complete finished site.
-Currently, the starter site comes as part of the CMS, but this will move to it's own Nuget component once the CMS moves from POC to Alpha.
+Currently, the starter site comes as part of the CMS, but this will move to it's own Nuget component once the CMS moves from POC to Alpha (When .NET 9 is released).

-TODO - ADD Start Site Video
+**Add Starter Site Build Video**

 ### Getting Started

 Choose your DB.
 Comes with SQL Express OOTB, but supports MS SQL.

-### Built In Property Editors

-sss
-ss
-s
+TODO

 ### Docs To Write

 IContentView
 IContentProperty
 IContentPropertySettings
 IDataListSource
 ICustomContentComponent
 ISection
 ISectionDashboard
 ISectionNav
 IContentBlock
 IContentBlowPreview
 GlobalData
 IValidate
 AppState
 IStorageProvider
 Querying for data
 Saving data

 ### Entity Framework